MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 Once the operation finishes, reload the {{ site.data.keys.mf_console }} page in your browser to access the {{ site.data.keys.mf_analytics_console_short }}.

-##  Switching from Analytics deployed with the IBM Containers to Analytics service
+##  Switching from Analytics deployed with IBM Containers to Analytics service
 {: #switching-from-analytics-container-to-analytics-service}

 User can delete current container by clicking on **Delete Analytics** button from service dashboard.
 This will remove the analytics container and enable the **Add Analytics** button, which the user can click to add a new {{ site.data.keys.mf_analytics_short }} service instance.